Automattic/mongoose/README.md

 		- *cast*

 			Defines type casting.
-By default, all properties beginning with `_` are cast to `ObjectID`. (note: Casting an Array will cast all items in an the Array.
+By default, all properties beginning with `_` are cast to `ObjectID`. (note: Casting an Array will cast all items in the Array.
 Currently, Arrays cast when 'save' is called.)

 		- *indexes*